Spinal Muscular Atrophy

 What is the status of research on SMA?

-Research has focused on strategies to increase the body's production of SMN protein, lacking in the chromosome 5-related forms of the disease.
-Approaches in this and other forms of SMA include methods to help motor neurons survive in adverse circumstances.
+Research has focused on strategies to increase the body's production of the SMN protein lacking in the chromosome 5-related forms of the disease.
+Approaches include methods to help motor neurons survive in adverse circumstances.

-The U.S. Food and Drug Administration on Dec.
-23, 2016, approved nusinersen (brand name Spinraza) for the treatment of SMA.
-Spinraza is designed to treat the underlying defect in SMA, which means it potentially may be effective at slowing, stopping or perhaps reversing the symptoms of SMA.
+On Dec.
+23, 2016, the U.S. Food and Drug Administration (FDA) approved Spinraza (nusinersen) for the treatment of SMA.
+Spinraza is designed to treat the underlying defect in SMA, which means it potentially may be effective at slowing, stopping, or perhaps reversing the symptoms of SMA.
 For more, see Spinraza is Approved.